 Hofstede found that companies with means-orientated cultures tend to have employees that are relatively risk-averse, and make less effort in their roles.

 Anyone who has worked in an organization that’s strongly regulated will testify that an organization that focuses on how work is carried out can be less able to achieve goals than one that has the freedom to be goal-orientated.

 Highly regulated financial service sectors, high-profile organizations that face a lot of public scrutiny or public sector organizations that need to carefully document how they do things and follow rigid procedures – all of these organizations sacrifice achieving goals for being means-orientated.

 But even organizations that don’t have the same external pressures to focus on how they achieve goals can become means-orientated because of the work-related values the organization follows.
-Organisations that focus on the means by which they achieve things may value other considerations besides achieving goals: being a safe or family-friendly employer for example.
+Organizations that focus on the means by which they achieve things may value other considerations besides achieving goals: being a safe or family-friendly employer for example.

 But this may have the effect of making them less able to achieve strategic goals.
-Organisations have to find a sweet spot between living their values and working ethically and making sure they remain goal-orientated.
+Organizations have to find a sweet spot between living their values and working ethically and making sure they remain goal-orientated.

 Company culture can also be assessed in terms of whether it is internally or externally driven.
 Externally-driven work cultures tend to believe that meeting customer requirements is the only objective, and focus on achieving results.
 These work cultures tend to take a less ethical approach than more internally-driven working cultures, where business ethics are given higher priority.

 Hofstede also measure companies by how easygoing or strict their work disciplines are.
 Easygoing organizational cultures favor relaxed team structures, little control from the top, and discipline and punctuality are a low priority.
 By contrast, a strict working culture will see a more serious attitude, with workers that are highly focused on minimising costs and time.